 Stability

 The executive and legislative branches make up presidential democracies and are found to be considerably more stable than parliamentarian democracies.
-The fact that a president will lead a government for a set amount of time while a prime minister can be removed at any time of the main cause of this.
+The fact that a president will lead a government for a set amount of time while a prime minister can be removed at any time is the main cause of this.

 Having fixed terms